fyockm/bootstrap-css-only/README.md

 This is a Bower component for [Bootstrap](http://getbootstrap.com/) CSS and font libraries only.
 No javascript, and more importantly NO bower depenedency on jQuery.
 Perfect companion for [Angular-UI Bootstrap](https://github.com/angular-ui/bootstrap-bower).

-Similar to [Bootstrap Assets](https://github.com/srigi/html-bootstrap-assets) but without the js and jQuery.

 With 3.0.1 and above, the glyphicons are included as well.

 ## Installation: